brendanSapience/UC4-Automic-REST-API/README.md

      - IF the Auth token is specified in the request header 'token' url parameter becomes unnecessary.
      - Tokens are non-persistent (they are not kept if the Server shuts down as they are tied to individual connection objects).
      - Tokens expire after a certain configurable period (is configured in the ConnectionConfig.json file).
-     - XML will not be supported as an input or output format at this point (JSON only)
+     - Only JSON outputs are supported
      - Tokens are uniquely & randomly generated and do not encode any specific information.
-     - There are "helpers" url parameters that can be used to retrieve more info on certain calls.
+     - There are "helpers" url parameters at different levels to provide usage info.
-     - passive operations (display/show etc.) require GET. active operations (update) require POST.
+     - passive operations (display/show etc.) require GET.
+     - some active operations (update) require POST (and a JSON body along with it).
      - a COMMIT parameter is required for POST requests (otherwise only a simulation runs)
-     - Every api category is versionned: this is to facilitate backwards compatibility in the future
+     - Every action is versionned: this is to facilitate backwards compatibility in the future
-     - Update mechanisms will most likely leverage POST calls (with a JSON structure provided in the body)
      - Filters are designed in a specific way and provided as a url parameter called filters: filters=[FilterName:FilterValue]
      		=> the FilterNames available obviously depend on the Object & Action you are working with